*

-I recently contacted an old shipmate that served with me on the USS Saugus (YTB 780), a Navy harbor tugboat, in 1974 and 1975.
+I recently contacted an old shipmate who served with me on the USS Saugus (YTB 780), a Navy harbor tugboat, in 1974 and 1975.
 The tugboat was assigned to the American nuclear submarine base at Holy Loch, Scotland.

 Speaking to my old Navy pal brought back some good memories.
-The people of Scotland were friendly and kind to me and the many American sailors that were stationed there during the Cold War.
-I spent a good bit of time in Dunoon, which was the town nearest to the base, and I had a flat in Glasgow.
+The people of Scotland were friendly and kind to me and the many American sailors who were stationed there during the Cold War.

 Below is a photo of me as a young man in "civies" on a Scottish street, circa 1974.

-Submarines ventured to Site One from the sea after their patrols and tied up to the anchored submarine tender.
-The submarines received supplies, routine maintenance and needed repairs at the floating navy base.
 The base also had several small boats that tied up to the barge.
 Two of the boats were 100-foot harbor tugboats, which were the workhorses of the bustling naval base.

 Below are photos of the base, the tugboat and me: